MuskaanMehra/Supply-Chain-Backorders-Optimisation/README.md

-# Backoreders Prediction in Supply Chain
+# Backorders Prediction in Supply Chain

 The dataset for the project was imported from Kaggle containing 23 variables and 16 lac rows.